 Measurement of electrolyte levels in the blood and urine

 Doctors suspect Bartter syndrome or Gitelman syndrome in children who have characteristic symptoms or who have abnormal levels of electrolytes in their blood and urine.
-Sometimes, the abnormal electrolyte levels are found when laboratory tests are done for other reasons.
+Sometimes the abnormal electrolyte levels are found when laboratory tests are done for other reasons.

-Supplements of potassium and magnesium
+Supplements of sodium, potassium, and magnesium

 For Bartter syndrome, nonsteroidal anti-inflammatory drugs

 Because the defective functions of the tubule cells in the kidneys cannot be corrected, treatment is lifelong and is aimed at correcting the hormonal, fluid, and electrolyte abnormalities.
-People take supplements containing the substances that are lost in the urine, such as potassium and magnesium, and also increase their fluid intake.
+People take supplements containing the substances that are lost in the urine, such as sodium, potassium, and magnesium, and also increase their fluid intake.

 Doctors may give growth hormone to children who are very short.